savonet/book/quickstart.md

 #### Installing Icecast

-In order to do so, we first need to setup an Icecast server which will relay the stream to users connecting to it.
+In order to do so, we first need to set up an Icecast server which will relay the stream to users connecting to it.
 The way you should proceed with its installation depends on your distribution, for instance on Ubuntu you can type